Released: 7th October 2002

 Off the back of two consecutive #2 hits, the S Club Juniors returned with an unexpectedly brilliant third single: New Direction.
 If their success beforehand had been somewhat unprecedented, it’s here that the whole S Club brand was thrown on its head as the junior branch steamed decisively ahead of their seniors in spectacular fashion.

-This was a significant single for the S Club Juniors because it set the tone for the next step of their career – ironically before they’d even released their debut album: Together.
+This was a significant single for the S Club Juniors because it set the tone for the next step of their career before they’d even released their debut album, Together.
 The overall tone of the project was more consistent with One Step Closer and Automatic High.
-We don’t want to label it as pop music for kids, because that does it a disservice.
-But as a concept, it certainly felt intended to reintroduce effervescence into the S Club brand.
+To label it as pop music for kids isn’t entirely fair; but as a concept, it certainly felt intended to reintroduce effervescence into the S Club brand.
 And it had achieved that commendably, at least up until this point.
 New Direction, by comparison, sticks out like a sore thumb because it’s a markedly more credible diversion into electro-pop territory.
-Indeed, such was the positive reaction to the track; one can’t help but ponder whether, in hindsight, it might well have ended up with S Club 7 instead.
+Indeed, such was the positive reaction to the track, one can’t help but ponder whether, in hindsight, it might well have ended up with S Club 7 instead.

 Right from the off, the tracks feels much more considered.
 Take those dramatic strings (all 13 seconds of them) announcing the arrival of New Direction.
 You don’t include something like that unless you have a big statement to make.
 But it’s more than that; the instrumental is accompanied by faint crackling, as though you’re listening to it on damaged vinyl.
 Even if it’s not to your taste, there’s no denying that a lot of thought has gone into the song.
 Once the beat kicks in, it’s a vibrant tapestry of blips, bleeps and synthesised popping.
 But unlike the bombastic production of the group’s earlier singles, it remains simmering and bubbling away in the background, providing appropriate lifts and kicks in the right places (the amplified thumping transition into the first chorus, for example).
 Yet, it never threatens to swallow the other elements of New Direction.